 Because it’s so easy to get your message in front of people.

-2. Problems Profitably Acquiring Customers
+SaaS Problem #2: Profitably Acquiring Customers

-With SaaS, acquisition is usually automated.
+For SaaS companies, acquisition is usually automated.
 In the high-ticket end of the spectrum, you may have actual sales conversations.
 Either way, the problem is the same.

 How do you get someone to pull out their credit card and give you their money?